GK-Hynes/Reference-VS-Copy/README.md

 `const team4 = [...players];`

-Finally, you can use `Array.from()` which also leaves the original array untouched.
+Finally, you can use `Array.from()`, which also leaves the original array untouched.

 `const team5 = Array.from(players);`